-Yes, listed right below grooming, bathing, and dressing in the Occupational Therapy Practice Framework (OTPF) is “Sexual Activity” defined as such:
+Yes, listed right below grooming, bathing, and dressing in the Occupational Therapy Practice Framework (OTPF) is “Sexual Activity,” defined as such:

 Engaging in activities that result in sexual satisfaction and/or meet relational or reproductive needs.

-However, most patients do not bring this up unless specifically probed – citing barriers such as embarrassment, not being sure what to say, and confusion about whether it was even an appropriate topic to bring up.
+However, most patients do not bring sexuality up unless specifically probed – citing barriers such as embarrassment, not being sure what to say, and confusion about whether it was even an appropriate topic to bring up.

 As occupational therapists, we are uniquely qualified to address this topic – our experience in activity analysis, making adaptations and modifications, and providing education tailored to each individual are all great assets.